The Freeborne: History

 The Freeborne was organized from the remnants of two local frat rock groups, the Indigos and the Missing Links.
-The two groups performed covers of Top 40 radio hits, but key players sought to move on from both bands in hopes of penning original material.
+The two groups performed covers of Top 40 radio hits, but key players sought to move on from both bands in hopes of writing original material.
 From the two bands, the lineup of the Freeborne, a name inspired by the film Born Free, consisted of Bob Margolin (lead guitar), Dave Codd (bass guitar, vocals) Nick Carstoiu (lead singer, rhythm guitar, keyboards), Lew Lipson (drums), and Mike Spiros (keyboards, trumpet), who was not a member of either the Indigos or the Missing Links, but was added for his versatility.
 In early 1967, the band began playing at music clubs and fraternities before attracting the interest of Barry Richards, a blues musician who, through his connections with the New York-based Monitor Records, had the Freeborne signed to a recording contract.

 The album that resulted was titled Peak Impressions.
 They recorded three of their debut album's songs at ESP studios, and the rest at CBS studios, in New York City.
 Despite the Freeborne's age range—between ages 17 and 19—the group featured three capable multi-instrumentalists, who played a wide variety of orchestral instruments including piano, harpsichord, cello, trumpet, flute, and recorder.
 Coupled with the band's highly psychedelic theme is traces of blues, which Margolin picked up from watching a Remains concert prior to the Boston act's tour with the Beatles.